UWPCE-PythonCert/PythonCertDevel/_sources/modules/Async.rst.txt

 ``await`` suspends the execution (letting other code run) until the object called returns.

-When you call await on an object, it needs to be an "awaitable" object: an object that defines an ``__await__()`` method which returns either an iterator which is not a coroutine itself, or a coroutines -- which are considered awaitable objects.
+When you call await on an object, it needs to be an "awaitable" object: an object that defines an ``__await__()`` method which returns either an iterator which is not a coroutine itself, or a coroutine -- which are considered awaitable objects.

 Scheduling it to run
 ....................